-(3) On January 1, 2021, two new Boston Pizza Restaurants opened during the period from January 1, 2020 to December 31, 2020 were added to the Royalty Pool while 11 restaurants that closed during 2020 were removed.
-The Franchise Sales from restaurants added to the Royalty Pool on January 1, 2021, net of closures has been estimated at negative \$15.2 million.
-As a result of the Deficiency, the Company did not receive any Class 2 GP Additional Entitlements on January 1, 2021.
+On January 1, 2022, four Boston Pizza Restaurants that closed during the period from January 1, 2021 to December 31, 2021 were removed from the Royalty Pool.
+The Franchise Sales from restaurants removed from the Royalty Pool on January 1, 2022 was negative \$6.2 million.
+This resulted in a Deficiency of \$0.3 million of lost Royalty income and Distribution income.
+As a result of the Deficiency, BPI did not receive any Class B Additional Entitlements on January 1, 2022.